NavyaG-lab/Tech-writer/experiments/dratini.md

 The documentation of Gradle’s Scala plugin mentions this feature, albeit with Scala 2.12 (we are currently using 2.11).
 Whatever we do, it might be interesting to consider an actively developed and supported Scala-focused tool like [Bloop](#orgf514930) for the development workflow.

 ### Open Questions

-#### What is the team structure for the follow-up of this project, if any?
+#### What is the team structure for the follow-up of this project, if any

 TBD by Data BU.

-#### Do we, and how do we convert all of itaipu contributors’ dev setups to the new build tool?
+#### Do we, and how do we convert all of itaipu contributors’ dev setups to the new build tool

 People are used to using SBT, either through IntelliJ, the command-line, or another setup.

-#### Should we consider other build tools?
+#### Should we consider other build tools

 #### Integration test time still a problem

 The PoC work won't affect the integration test time.

-#### Worries about caching test results, will it not lead to problems?
+#### Worries about caching test results, will it not lead to problems

-##### TODO What happens in if you change a resources file in the project?
+##### TODO What happens in if you change a resources file in the project

 #### Bloop uses Coursier which has (had?) problems with private S3 maven repository

 #### How difficult is it to replicate our uberjar from a non-sbt build tool

 There were prior problems with replicating the current classpath when assembling the uberjar with a newer version of sbt.

 ##### TODO Replicate the uberjar from Gradle

 ## Appendix

 ### References

 <a id="org4b93871"></a>